 Kristin Friesen joined the Orthogenic School staff in 2005 and is currently the Director of Admissions.
 She earned an undergraduate degree in social work from Goshen College followed by a master’s degree (MSW) in social work from the University of North Carolina-Chapel Hill.
 She also holds a Clinical Social Work License (LCSW) in the state of Illinois.
 Kristin comes to the O-School with a strong background in community practice.
 Her experience includes living and working in an orphanage for abandoned children in Costa Rica, working with a community crisis intervention program in Chapel Hill, N.C., directing a micro-enterprise business for homeless and low-income women in Raleigh, N.C., and directing an urban service and education program for youth in Chicago.
 Kristin enjoys working at the O-School because of the family atmosphere and the unique partnership between the students, parents and staff.

-Tim Hammerly joined the O-School in February of 2016 to assist with the school’s communication, fundraising and outreach strategies.
-Previously, Tim served as the Director of Individual and Foundation Giving at The Global Foodbanking Network, the North American Major Gifts Officer for Bethlehem University in the Holy Land, and as the Director of the Give Hope Campaign for the Chicago Kroc Center.
-Tim brings fifteen years of experience within the non-profit sector as a direct program provider, administrator and fundraiser.
+Tim started at the O-School in February of 2016 as the Director of Development, overseeing the school’s communication and fundraising departments.
+In 2018, he became the Director of Institutional Advancement.
+In this role, he provides guidance and oversight to the O-School’s fundraising, communications, marketing, and public relations strategies.
+Previously, Tim served as the Director of Individual and Foundation Giving at The Global Foodbanking Network, the North American Major Gifts Officer for Bethlehem University in the Holy Land, the Director of the Give Hope Campaign for the Chicago Kroc Center, and the Director of Strategic Gifts and Initiatives at The Salvation Army Metropolitan Division.
+Tim brings over fifteen years of experience within the non-profit sector as a direct program provider, administrator, communicator, and fundraiser.
 Tim is originally from Peoria, Illinois.
-He graduated from Bradley University with degrees in Business Management and Economics.
-Tim is excited to be part of such a caring and committed community, and he looks forward to working with the O-School’s supporters to grow and develop the school’s education and therapeutic programs.
+He graduated from Bradley University with degrees in Philosophy, Business Management, and Economics.
+Tim loves being part of such a caring and committed community, and he enjoys working with the O-School’s supporters to grow and develop the school’s education and therapeutic programs.